krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 Without the `NgModule` annotation, the `PersonComponent` would be unknown to ngoy and the `<person>` element would not match any selector and it would just stay there as it is.

 A class annotated with `NgModule` serves as a container for declarations and providers.
 A logical unit to group a feature together.
 May a component needs a provider or other components to work correctly.
-So you would group them into a module, so that client of your component can import just the module instead of all parts separately.
+So you would group them into a module, so that clients of your component can import just the module instead of all parts separately.
 And you could add more stuff to the module afterwards without breaking the clients.

  A `NgModule` has three attributes: